RichardsCoffeeShop/tetris-optimizer/README.md

 This is a simple script that reads a file with a list of tetris pieces and tries to find the best way to place them in a grid.

+The algorithm is based on a recursive backtracking approach, which tries all possible combinations of pieces in smaller grids and then expands the grid if tried all possible combinations.

 The examples:

 ```console